quirkyturtle190/Development/README.md

 which in this case is base stats

 ### How Data is Passed Down Through Components
-Data is passed down through components by utilizing props which are passed into the Components
+Data is passed down through components by utilizing props which are passed into the Components within the main app.

 ### How the User Triggers State Changes